-If a shop or restaurant makes its own sushi on the premises, the fish might not have been frozen.
+If a shop or restaurant makes its own sushi on the premises, it must still be frozen first before being served.
 If you're concerned, ask the staff.

-If you make your own sushi at home, freeze the fish for at least 24 hours before using it.
+If you make your own sushi at home, freeze the fish for at least four days before using it.

-If you would like to eat peanuts or food containing peanuts (such as peanut butter) during pregnancy, you can choose to do so as part of a healthy balanced diet, unless you are allergic to them or a health professional advises you not to.
+You can eat peanuts or food containing peanuts (such as peanut butter) during pregnancy, unless you are allergic to them, or a health professional advises you not to.

-You may have heard that in the past some women have chosen not to eat peanuts when they were pregnant.
-This is because the government previously advised women that they may wish to avoid eating peanuts if there was a history of allergy (such as asthma, eczema, hay fever, food allergy or other types of allergy) in their child's immediate family.
+You may have heard that peanuts should be avoided during pregnancy.
+This is because the government previously advised women to avoid eating peanuts if there was a history of allergy (such as asthma, eczema, hay fever and food allergy) in their child's immediate family.

-This advice has now been changed because the latest research has shown that there is no clear evidence to say if eating peanuts during pregnancy affects the chances of your baby developing a peanut allergy.
+This advice has now been changed, because the latest research has shown no clear evidence that eating peanuts during pregnancy affects the chances of your baby developing a peanut allergy.

-If you have milk, drink only pasteurised or UHT (ultra-heat treated) milk – sometimes also called long-life milk.
 If only raw (unpasteurised) milk is available, boil it first.
-Don't drink unpasteurised goats' or sheep's milk or eat foods made from them, such as soft goats' cheese.
+Don't drink unpasteurised goats' or sheep's milk, or eat foods made from them, such as soft goats' cheese.

-Soft ice creams should be fine to eat when you're pregnant, as they are processed products made with pasteurised milk.
-However, if you have any concerns about eating these products, you might wish to avoid them while you're pregnant.
+Soft ice creams should be fine to eat when you're pregnant, as they are processed products made with pasteurised milk and eggs, so any risk of salmonella food poisoning has been eliminated.